doc-ai/tensorio/README.md

 Tensor/IO is a lightweight, cross-platform library for on-device machine learning, bringing the power of TensorFlow and TensorFlow Lite to iOS, Android, and React Native applications.
 Tensor/IO does not implement any machine learning itself but works with an underlying library such as TensorFlow to simplify the process of deploying and using models on mobile phones.

-#### Tensor/IO is Declarative
+#### Declarative

 Tensor/IO is above all a declarative interface to your model.
-This means that you describe the input and output layers to your model using a plain-text language and Tensor/IO takes care of the transformations needed to prepare inputs for the model and to read outputs back out of it, allowing you to focus on what you know instead of a low-level C++ interface.
+Describe the input and output layers to your model using a plain-text language and Tensor/IO takes care of the transformations needed to prepare inputs for the model and to read outputs back out of it, allowing you to focus on what you know instead of a low-level C++ interface.

 #### On-Device